AnnsAnns/morganite/README.md

 # Morganite

-Morganite is a chat client for a pseudo chat protocol developed for my uni course.
-It is written in Rust using Tokio TCP Sockets.
+Morganite is a chat client for a pseudo chat protocol developed for our uni course.
+It is written in Rust using Tokio TCP Sockets and Serde for serialization and deserialization of messages.

-The protocol works in a serverless manner while also only having a direct connection to some of the clients, which requires routing using Distance Vector Routing with poison reverse and split horizon to mitigate routing loops.
+The protocol works in a serverless manner while also only having a direct connection to some of the clients, which requires routing using Distance Vector Routing with Poise Reverse & Split Horizon to mitigate routing loops.

-Please note that this is a project for a course and is not intended for actual use, nor is it a good example of how to write asynchronous code in Rust.
+For the exact protocol specification see [HERE](https://github.com/HAW-RN/protocol).

 ## Usage

-`cargo run <ip> <port> <username>`
+`cargo run <ip>:<port>` to bind to a specific address and port otherwise it will bind to a default address and port.

+See `help` for a list of available commands.

 ## License

 This project is licensed under EUPLv1.2 see [HERE](./LICENSE).
+It may not be used without adhering to the license or explicit permission from the authors.